icpc/ncpc-web/ncpc2022/index.md

 <p>
   Teams consisting of university students, who are [ICPC eligible](https://icpc.global/regionals/rules), are encouraged to participate in the ICPC division.
 These may qualify for the regional finals
   ([NWERC](https://nwerc.eu)), and further to the [ICPC World Finals](https://icpc.global).
-  Basically, any student who started his/her university/college studies in {{ page.year | minus: 4 }} or later is eligible to compete.
+  Basically, any student born in {{ page.year | minus: 23 }} or later, and who started their university/college studies in {{ page.year | minus: 4 }} or later is eligible to compete.
   For exceptions such as retaken years, military service and so on, please refer to the [ICPC rules](https://icpc.global/regionals/rules).
   Persons who have competed in five regional finals already, or two world finals, may not compete in the ICPC division.
 </p>